CommodoreAlex/FPGA/setup_env.md

 - [Basys 3 Artix-7 FPGA Trainer Board on Amazon](https://www.amazon.com/dp/B00NUE1WOG?ref=ppx_yo2ov_dt_b_fed_asin_title)

-Something else to consider with your work on this FPGA, would be to invest in a case like:

 ## **2. Installing Vivado Design Suite**

 Vivado is the official development environment from Xilinx for synthesizing, simulating, and programming FPGAs.
 Follow these steps to install Vivado: